Vishnu-yes-i-am/Vishnu-yes-i-am/README.md

 - 🧑‍💻 Myself Vishnu Mali ,student of Btech in Computer Science at MNIT Jaipur
 - 🔭 I’m currently working on Web Development
 - 🌱 learning Backend
-- 🤔 looking to collaborate on Database Management at this time
+- 🤔 looking to collaborate on Database Management and Servers at this time
 - 👯 Love to work on frontend
 - 🤖 having a great interest in artificial Intelligence
 - 📫 you can mail me on Vishnumali3911@gmail.com or 2020ucp1018@mnit.ac.in